-We may not know their names.
+Behind a successful person, we often find the legacy of a loving father.
+We may not know those fathers’ names.
 Some are shopkeepers or farmers or shoe salesmen.
 Nothing they did in their jobs made them famous or successful.
 But what they did as fathers changed the course of history.

 Frank had a small place in Sharon Township, North Carolina.
 It was a dairy farm, but it wasn’t much of a living.
 His children often remember him with a sun-browned face, walking up the hot, dusty path back to the farmhouse.
 In the 1929 stock market crash, he lost his entire life savings—$4,000.
 But his children, especially his son William, remembered how he persevered in his faith, knowing that things would get better.
-“He never complained about the rigors of life,” his son wrote later, “he was always hopeful about the future.”
+“He never complained about the rigors of life,” his son wrote later.
+“He was always hopeful about the future.”
 Frank’s son credits his father with teaching him about practical faith.
-And it’s a good thing he did: we know Frank’s son as Billy Graham.
+And it’s a good thing he did.
+We know Frank’s son as Billy Graham.

 Each of these four individuals observed in their fathers a quality that became the key to their own success.
 For Colin Powell, it was hard work.
 For Margaret Thatcher, a commitment to service.
 For George Patton, courage, and for Billy Graham, faith.
 We like to think that these great qualities somehow just appeared in these successful people.
 But they didn’t.
 Each quality was a gift from a dad.

 Sound off: What legacy did your dad leave?
 What legacy are you leaving?

 Huddle up with your kids and ask, “What type of impact do you want to have on the world?”